 Risks From Concomitant Use With Other CNS Depressants

-The potential for an increased CNS-depressant effect from concomitant use with alcohol or other CNS depressants (e.g., opioids) must be considered by the prescribing physician, and appropriate recommendations made to the patient and/or caregiver [see Risks From Concomitant Use With Opioids and Drug Abuse And Dependence].
+The potential for an increased CNS-depressant effect from concomitant use with alcohol or other CNS depressants (e.g., opioids) must be considered by the prescribing physician, and appropriate recommendations made to the patient and/or caregiver [see WARNINGS AND PRECAUTIONS and Drug Abuse And Dependence].